Graduate School Personal Statements Online Advising

-Lauren Hammond is our grad school essay expert and has been helping people write their graduate school personal statements and statements of purpose for several years.
+Lauren Hammond is our grad school essay expert and has been helping people write their graduate school personal statements for several years.
 Whether you just want some feedback on a draft, or you're staring at a blank Word doc and don't know where to begin, she is happy to help!

-Lauren specializes in working with people applying to business school and to healthcare programs:
+Lauren specializes in working with people applying to healthcare programs:

 - physician assistant

 She is, of course, happy to work with people applying to any type of graduate program.